 - send new love letters

-What about wedding day stuff?
 Great photographs are enough for me to remember my wedding day and the people who celebrated the event.
-I gave my wedding dress away last year but clipped a tiny piece of material from my dress and my mother’s wedding dress.
-They are pinned together and if someday my daughter wants to pin them into her wedding dress, she can.
+I gave my wedding dress away but clipped a tiny piece of material from my dress and my mother’s wedding dress and saved them.
+Perhaps there are other ways to save pieces of your sentimental items like taking a picture or keeping a tiny piece but mostly, giving yourself permission to live your life in the present moment is the most profound thing you can do.

-How about things from our children’s childhoods?
 If your children are grown, give them their stuff and trust them to decide what to do with it.
 Give them permission to keep it or get rid of it so they don’t hold onto it for you.
 If your children are younger, lovingly display their artwork and report cards and instead of saving all of it, save a few pieces or photograph them and make a digital memory book for your child.
-I have a small box of my daughter’s things for her and if she decides that they aren’t important, I’ll support that.
+I gave my grown daughter a small box of her stuff and she can do whatever she wants with it.